XOPS

 One coordinated lifecycle.

-Every employee, every transition, every event — orchestrated across HR, identity, devices, software, comms, workplace, and finance.
-As one operational reality.
+Every employee, every transition, every event: coordinated across HR, identity, devices, software, comms, workplace, and finance, reconciled into one Employee Position.

 1